What is Hyperlocal Marketing for Your Law Firm?

 Marketing to Your Hyperlocal Clients

-Before you begin any hyperlocal marketing campaign, you must decide what hyperlocal means: your state or province?
+Before you begin any hyperlocal marketing campaign, you must decide what "hyperlocal" means for your firm: your state or province?
 Or are you using the term more narrowly to target readers in a specific city?
 And even beyond a particular city, are you imagining that you will have readers in a particular city who are interested in discovering information about a specific legal or business issue?
-You should always have your potential reader in mind, and using the " hyperlocal " framework can help you identify the particular geographic regions and areas in which your reader may be conducting internet searches.
+You should always have your potential reader in mind, and using the "hyperlocal" framework can help you identify the particular geographic regions and areas in which your reader may be conducting internet searches.

 Regionally Specific Issues for Your Potential Clients

-Depending upon your particular type of legal practice and your definition of the hyperlocal, it may be very important to focus on state-specific or regionally-specific legal issues.
+Depending upon your particular type of legal practice and your definition of the hyperlocal, focusing on state-specific or regionally-specific legal issues can be very important.
 For example, if you focus on personal injury law, you must inform your reader about personal injury law cases and methods in your state or province.

 Although an interesting personal injury case might arise in New York City, for instance, the outcome of that case might not have any bearing on a legal matter in Seattle.
 At the same time, a regional approach may also be warranted based on the current makeup of federal circuit courts of appeal or higher courts in the U.S. and Canada.